 Sounds great, right?

-Well, there's a couple of problems that I have with magnesium oil.
+There are a couple of problems I have with magnesium oil.

-The first issue has to do with the quantity of magnesium that you’re actually absorbing.
+The first issue is related to the quantity of magnesium you’re actually absorbing.
 If you are truly deficient in magnesium, which I often find in clients, you have no idea how much magnesium your body is actually absorbing through your skin.

-There’s no clear way to tell which makes it difficult to know if you’re truly putting a dent into a deficiency.
+There’s no clear way to tell which makes it difficult to know if you’re truly putting a dent in a deficiency.

-The second issue has to do with this side effect of using magnesium oil.
-If you haven’t tried it yet, know that it can cause your skin to become either itchy or feel like its burning.
+The second issue is related to this side effect of using magnesium oil.
+If you haven’t tried it yet, know that it can cause your skin to become either itchy or feel like it’s burning.

-I don't know about you, but the idea of making my skin itchier or to cause it to burn is really not ideal.
-It’s not a great idea to trigger yourself to start scratching because once you start to scratch, it can be difficult to stop.
+I don’t know about you, but the idea of making my skin itchier or causing it to burn is really not ideal.
+It’s not a great idea to trigger yourself to start scratching, because once you start, it can be difficult to stop.

-If magnesium oil seems to trigger what feels like a rash or a flare, you may want to stop it.
+If magnesium oil seems to trigger a rash or a flare, you may want to stop using it.

 Nobody really knows why magnesium oil causes itching or burning.
-Some people say that your skin will have this reaction if you're deficient in magnesium.
-But there is literally no science to support that claim.
+Some people say that your skin may react if you’re deficient in magnesium.
+However, there is literally no scientific evidence to support that claim.

-A second idea, which seems slightly more plausible, has to do with the differences between the pH of the type of magnesium used in magnesium oil and your skin.
+A second idea, which seems slightly more plausible, has to do with the differences in pH between the type of magnesium used in magnesium oil and your skin.

 These magnesium oil products use Magnesium Chloride.

-As you might remember, your skin's pH should be at around 4.5.
+As you may remember, your skin’s pH level should be around 4.5.

-Well, dysbiosis happens on the skin when there is an imbalance of the microbiome and you can end up with leaky skin.
+Microbiome dysbiosis (aka. imbalances) can occur on the skin when there is an imbalance in the microbiome, and this can lead to leaky skin.

 One factor triggering all of this is a change in your skin’s pH.

-According to some articles I've found, they state that the pH of Magnesium Chloride is around a 7.5 pH whereas others put it closer to a pH of 6.
+According to some articles I’ve found, the pH of Magnesium Chloride is around 7.5, whereas others put it closer to a pH of 6.
 Either way, that’s a pretty sizable pH jump from 4.5 and could be disruptive.

-But again, there’s no research on this so this might not be the reason that magnesium oil causes your skin to get itchy or burn.
+However, there is no research on this, so this might not be the reason why magnesium oil causes your skin to itch or burn.

-All is not lost if you’ve still like to get magnesium through your skin!
+All is not lost if you’d still like to get magnesium through your skin!

-Epson salt which contains Magnesium Sulfate is a little bit closer to the natural skin pH — around 5.5 to maybe 6.5.
+Epsom salt, which contains Magnesium Sulfate, is a little bit closer to the natural skin pH — around 5.5 to maybe 6.5.

-Maybe that partially explains why Epson salt baths do not seem to trigger the same type of reaction as magnesium oil.
+Maybe that partially explains why Epsom salt baths do not seem to trigger the same type of reaction as magnesium oil.

 My suggestion?